 Cottonseed oil, as the name implies, is made from the seeds of cotton plants, which are produced in huge quantities in various countries, including the United States.
 Similar to other seed oils, the cotton seeds must be husked, revealing an oil-rich kernel, which can then be pressed to extract the valuable oil.
-This oil, which is praised for being low in trans fats, is often used as a cooking oil, because it can help bring out the flavor of foods rather than masking them.
+This oil, which is praised for being low in trans fats, is often used as cooking oil because it can help bring out the flavor of foods rather than masking them.
 It is also popularly used as a form of biofuel.
 However, not all cottonseed oils are made equally.
 Unprocessed oil may contain more than 70% unsaturated fats, but hydrogenated cottonseed oil is extremely high in saturated fats, which have negative side effects on the body.
 The benefits of the organic, unprocessed version of this oil are due to the presence of polyunsaturated and monounsaturated fats, as well as various other antioxidants.

-Cottonseed Oil Benefits and Uses
+Cottonseed Oil Benefits & Uses

-Many people turn to cottonseed oil to help treat high cholesterol and blood pressure, arthritis, gout, a weak immune system, dementia, Alzheimer’s, certain cancers, inflammatory conditions, wounds, cuts, scrapes, and skin conditions.
+Many people turn to cottonseed oil to help treat high cholesterol and blood pressure, arthritis, gout, a weak immune system, dementia, certain cancers, inflammatory conditions, wounds, cuts, scrapes, and skin conditions.

-Skin Health: Topical application of this oil is generally not a controversial use, as it does have notable levels of vitamin E and other antioxidants that can boost skin health.
+Topical application of this oil is generally not a controversial use, as it does have notable levels of vitamin E and other antioxidants that can boost skin health.
 This oil can improve the appearance of the skin, moisturize dry skin, and prevent premature aging.
-By eliminating oxidative stress in the skin, this oil can minimize the appearance of lines and wrinkles, and even help you get rid of blemishes and scars.
+By possibly eliminating oxidative stress in the skin, this oil can help minimize the appearance of lines and wrinkles, and even help you get rid of blemishes and scars.

 This oil does have a notable level of saturated fats, but there are also many mono- and poly-unsaturated fats, including gamma-linolenic acid, which can lower overall cholesterol levels and improve heart health.
-When used responsibly, cottonseed oil can lower blood pressure and decrease your risk of atherosclerosis, heart attacks and strokes.
+When used responsibly, cottonseed oil can lower blood pressure and decrease your risk of atherosclerosis, heart attacks, and strokes.
 If you have heart problems, however, speak with your doctor about other possible oils (with lower saturated fat levels) to improve health.

 Side Effects of Cottonseed Oil

-There are some notable side effects of cottonseed oil, including an elevated risk of cancer and heart disease, as well as skin inflammation and reproductive problems.
-Hydrogenated cottonseed oil will results in more of these side effects than natural cottonseed oil, but if the oil is unrefined, it may contain a toxic substance called gossypol, which cannot be digested by humans.
+There are some notable side effects of cottonseed oil, including an elevated risk of toxin effects and heart disease, as well as skin inflammation and reproductive problems.
+Hydrogenated cottonseed oil will result in more of these side effects than natural cottonseed oil, but if the oil is unrefined, it may contain a toxic substance called gossypol, which cannot be digested by humans.
 It is very important to understand where your cottonseed oil came from, what its intended use is, and what levels of processing or refinement it has undergone.

-- Cancer – Cotton is a unique crop in many countries, as it is not always considered a plant or food item, so it is not restricted by the same pesticide and herbicide laws.
+- Toxin Issues: Cotton is a unique crop in many countries, as it is not always considered a plant or food item, so it is not restricted by the same pesticide and herbicide laws.
 This means that some cottonseed oil can be high in dangerous toxins, depending on where it has been sourced from.
 Some of these toxins have been directly linked with carcinogenic effects in the body.
 As mentioned earlier, it is vitally important to know where your cottonseed oil comes from, and what methods were used to produce it.

-- Reproductive Health – Studies have shown that gossypol, a natural chemical component in cottonseed oil, can decrease sperm production and motility, which can impair one’s ability to have a child.
+- Reproductive Health: Studies have shown that gossypol, a natural chemical component in cottonseed oil, can decrease sperm production and motility, which can impair one’s ability to have a child.
 Many commercial versions of cottonseed oil have undergone a process to remove this gossypol, but it is important to note whether the refinement process also includes hydrogenating this oil.